SNAP Benefits in Georgia: How to Apply and Qualify

 Hot Foods Purchase Waiver

-After certain disasters, you can buy hot, ready-to-eat foods with your EBT card.
-This waiver is for SNAP users in approved counties who cannot cook.
-No application is needed.
-Check for active USDA waivers in your area.
+After certain disasters, you may be able to buy hot foods with your EBT card.
+This waiver is automatic for SNAP users in affected counties.
+No application is needed, just check for current waiver information and approved dates.

 Frequently Asked Questions